Achievement Unlocked

 7

-Lacks empathy; unwilling to recognize or identify with the feelings of others
+Lacks empathy; unwilling to recognize or identify with the feelings and needs of others

 8

-Often envious of others or believes others are envious of them
+Often envious of others or believes that others are envious of them

 9